 Pembrokeshire is an exciting destination all year round, no matter what the weather.
-If the heavens open and the rain sets in, there are plenty of indoor attractions in Pembrokeshire to keep you busy every day.
+If the heavens open and the rain sets in, there are plenty of indoor attractions and places to eat in Pembrokeshire to keep you busy every day.

 And if you're looking for somewhere to stay then browse our great cottages.